rivalitaet/dslab-martin/readme.txt

 ------

  * All commands work
- * Does not react to closed controllers

 Controller
 ----------

+ * All commands work
+ * UDP works
+ * Commands from Client work
- * Everything should work
+ * Commands to Nodes work

 Node